HubGitPL/macOs/README.md

-Simple projects made for laboratories at my university (4th semester)
+# Simple projects made in Swift for laboratories at my university (4th semester)
+## Author
+Mateusz Fydrych ©All rights reserved